 The gas expansion turbine is a turbo machine.
 The specific fluid-mechanical design of the components for the turbine and generator will depend on your individual processing parameters.
-The product is aimed at ORC system manufacturers and companies which are able to integrate an ORC turbine in their existing process or plant.
+The product is mainly aimed at ORC system manufacturers and companies which are able to integrate an ORC turbine in their existing process or plant.

 The unit consists of an expansion turbine and generator for optimal decentralised energy recovery for the power range 3 kW to 350 kW.